jeuneseven/ReadingNotes/iOS/SwiftData.md

 - if you are able to live without the missing features such as NSFetchedResultsController, and you are able to target iOS 17 and later, learning SwiftData is significantly faster and easier – you’ll be building apps in a tenth the time it would take for you to learn Core Data

+## Frequently asked questions about SwiftData

+## How to follow this quick start guide

+## Migrating from Core Data to SwiftData

+## Dedication

 # Building a complete project